thembaxaba157/bitmap-messages-py/README.md

 1. bitmap_mes.py
   - is the main file for the project
 2. bitmap.txt
-  - contains the bitmap with *
+  - contains the bitmap with "*" and will be read by bitmap_mes.py